AlexMercedCoder/create-funcomponent-app/readme.md

-# create-mercedui-app
+# create-funcomponent-app

-This is a command-line tool for generating MercedUI Projects.
+This is a command-line tool for generating funComponent Projects.

 ## Create a project

-`npx create-mercedui-app <projectname>`
+`npx create-funcomponent-app <projectname>`

 after it completes cd into the project folder